-- in a Distributed System environment, where the architecture may have a webhosted application (the RP) that relies on a cloud identity service (the Identity Provider).
+- in a Distributed System environment, where the architecture may have a webhosted application the Relying Party (RP) that depends on a cloud identity service, the Identity Provider (IDP).
 The RP, in this case, could be a customer-facing application or a workforce-facing application; - in a Single System model, where a computer's file system (the RP) provides access control based on the user information acquired at login (the IDP).
 In this case, both the file system and IAM function are encapsulated in an operating system.